Yoyo383/Ex2.7/README.md

 `EXIT`: Disconnects the client from the server.

+When the path has spaces, it should be put between quotation marks like this: `DIR "/path with spaces/to/file"`.

 ### General info

 I combined the commands `TAKE_SCREENSHOT` and `SEND_PHOTO` into one command `SCREENSHOT` that takes a screenshot, saves